smatechnologies/zos-agent-docs/docs/reference/djf.md

 The Dynamic JCL Facility (DJF) provides run-time tailoring for JCL.
 It supports variable substitution and conditional inclusion of JCL statements.

-DJF statements are identified by hyphens in the first two columns ('\--') of the JCL.
-For visual organization, DJF statements may be indented by starting the statement with '\--' and up to forty spaces before the actual statement.
+DJF statements are identified by hyphens in the first two columns ('--') of the JCL.
+For visual organization, DJF statements may be indented by starting the statement with '--' and up to forty spaces before the actual statement.
 Indentation has no syntactical meaning, e.g., the following forms are completely equivalent:

-- \--IF @%FREQ EQ DAILY
+- --IF @%FREQ EQ DAILY
-- \-- \--IF @%FREQ EQ DAILY
+- -- --IF @%FREQ EQ DAILY

 ## Variables

-JCL variable tokens are normally defined in the job definition in OpCon, preceded by \'@\'.
+JCL variable tokens are normally defined in the job definition in OpCon, preceded by '@'.
 In versions of the z/OS LSAM prior to 5.04.04, the value of the variable is substituted in the JCL without moving any other data.
-Beginning with 5.04, if the first character of the variable name (so the definition begins with \'@%\'), the remaining data is moved right or left to fit the replacement value.
+Beginning with 5.04, if the first character of the variable name (so the definition begins with '@%'), the remaining data is moved right or left to fit the replacement value.
 In addition, to simplify variable identification, an option dot can be added to the name in the JCL, to separate it from the remaining data, and the dot will be removed after substitution.

 Variable length substitution will always take place if the JCLSCAN character is not '@'.